ut-ims-robotics/youbot_ux/README.md

 ![Driving Mode Controller](https://raw.githubusercontent.com/ut-ims-robotics/youbot_ux/main/Images/Driving.PNG)
 #### Manipulator control
 Manipulator control LED indication: Yellow
-Joint selection vibration indication: joint 2 = 0.1s, joint 3 = 0.3s, joint 4 = 0.5s<br/>
+Joint selection vibration indication: joint 2 = 0.1s, joint 3 = 0.3s<br/>
 <br/>
 ![Manipulator Mode Controller](https://raw.githubusercontent.com/ut-ims-robotics/youbot_ux/main/Images/Manipulator.PNG)
 #### Teach mode
 Teach mode Idle LED indication: Light Blue
 Teach mode Recording LED indication: Red
 Teach mode Playback LED indication: Purple

 **Caution: turning off manipulator's motors will cause the manipulator to collapse**<br/>
 <br/>
 ![Teach Mode Controller](https://raw.githubusercontent.com/ut-ims-robotics/youbot_ux/main/Images/Teach.PNG)

 ## Shutting down

-If the controller is to be used, shutting down of ROS nodes is by pressing the "share" and "options" key on the controller while in "safe mode" regime of the robot.
+If the controller is to be used, shutting down of ROS nodes is done by pressing the "share" and "options" key on the controller while in the "safe mode" regime of the robot.
 After doing so, the LED light on the controller should become very dimly lit blue, indicating that most nodes, except for /rosout, should be turned off.

-Even though nodes can be turned off with a controller, the on-board computer can't.
-That can be done via SSH by connecting to it from another computer that is on the same network as the robot with the command "ssh bench5atimsr@<youbotIP>".
+Even though nodes can be turned off with the controller, the on-board computer can't.
+That can be done by connecting a screen and a keyboard to the on-board computer or via SSH (if previously enabled) by connecting to it from another computer that is on the same network as the robot with the command "ssh &lt;username&gt;@&lt;youbotIP&gt;".
 After connecting to the robot's on-board computer, it can be shut down with the command "sudo shutdown -h now".

 After turning off the computer, the power to the robot can be turned off via the system menu on top of the robot's base by selecting "system off".

-Don't forget to disconnect the battery, if connected.
+**Don't forget to disconnect the battery, if connected.**

+# Troubleshooting
 ## Manipulator moving to a wrong location during calibration

 Turn the system completely off (PC off, motors off), remove the battery, external power, put the manipulator into its correct calibrated position.
 Without power, press the button used to turn systems on as a precaution.
 After that, turn everything back on as per usual.

 ## Driver requiring root rights

 Use the following:

 ```bash
 $ cd ~
 $ sudo setcap cap_net_raw+ep ~/catkin_ws/devel/.private/youbot_driver_ros_interface/lib/youbot_driver_ros_interface/youbot_driver_ros_interface